WHO warns governments 'this is not a drill' as coronavirus infections near 100,000 worldwide - Local News 8

 Still, Vice President Mike Pence, who is leading the administration’s response to the outbreak, acknowledged Thursday there was a shortfall in the number of testing kits required to meet demand.

 The hardest-hit area has been the city of Kirkland in Washington state, where the virus infected several people in a nursing home.
-Authorities there announced the death of a woman in her 90s on Thursday, the 11th death in Washington and 12 in the US overall.
+Thirteen of the 14 people killed by the virus in the US were in Washington.

 The other coronavirus death was reported Wednesday in California.
 The victim, an unidentified 71-year-old man, was a former passenger on the Grand Princess cruise ship who died almost two weeks after he returned home.